A Radar-Based Hail Climatology of Australia: Regional Analysis

 Having presented the national climatology in Section \ref{s:national}, five regions of interest were identified for further investigation in this section.
 These regions were selected based on the discussion in Section \ref{s:national} (\eg northwest Australia and the Goldfields regions) and their significance as population centers (\eg Brisbane and Sydney).
 We have increased the spatial resolution of the regional climatologies to a 10 km grid; however, this is limited to areas within radar coverage in the absence of spatial interpolation.

 The first region of interest is situated in northwest Australia, encompassing the Broome and Port Hedland radars.
 The high resolution climatology in Fig.\ \ref{maps}a reveals a pronounced land--sea contrast, with elevated hail frequencies beginning roughly 10--30 km inland from the coastline.
-This highlights the important role of sea breeze circulations for thunderstorm initiation \citep[\eg][]{Soderholm17b}, especially in the tropical Australia where alternate trigger mechanisms are lacking \citep{May02}.
-It may also reflect the climatologically high values of CIN offshore that will naturally suppress convection \citep{Riemann09}, even in the presence of strong low-level convergence (\eg associated with land breezes).
-The peak in hail activity occurs roughly 50 km southeast of Port Hedland, coinciding with slightly elevated topography which may also help facilitate convective initiation.
+This highlights the important role of sea breeze circulations for thunderstorm initiation in the tropical Australia \citep[\eg][]{Carbone00, May02}.
+The land--sea contrast may also reflect the climatologically high values of CIN offshore \citep{Riemann09} that acts to suppress convection even in the presence of strong low-level convergence \citep[\eg associated with land breezes;][]{Wapler12}.

-Fig.\ \ref{stats}c shows that hailstorms in the northwest Australia region occur later than on the east coast, usually between 3--6 pm local time.
-This is likely due to the absence of synoptic initiation mechanisms that trigger convection earlier in the day, and stronger convective inhibition requiring additional diurnal heating \citep{Gensini11}.
 Fig.\ \ref{maps}f shows that once storms do initiate, most move toward the west, associated with easterly trade winds or monsoon return flow, depending on the time of year.
 While storms do initiate inland and generally move offshore, Fig.\ \ref{maps}a shows that almost all dissipate before reaching the coastline.
 Fig.\ \ref{stats}a also shows that hail streaks are, on average, shorter in northwest Australia, further substantiating the ephemeral nature of hailstorms in the region.
 The seasonal distribution of hailstorms in the region is distinctly bimodal (Fig.\ \ref{stats}b), with the break in December coinciding with the average arrival of the monsoon \citep{Hung04}.
 It is likely that increases in column-integrated moisture and weaker lapse rates associated with the active monsoon suppress hail activity during this period.
 It remains unclear whether MESH detections are substantiated by hailfall at the surface in these remote regions due to the extremely low population density.
 However, the coastal offset illustrated in Fig.\ \ref{maps}a may explain why tropical population centers on the coast rarely encounter hail, yet a surprising number of hail reports have been noted in the inland road network in northwest Australia \citep{Allen16}.